 A pavilion angle steeper than 41.0° is not likely to produce good light return.
 Especially if the pavilion depth is 43.5% which happens to be "the critical tipping point" where light begins not to reflect fully off the pavilion facets.

 *** Lower Girdle Facet length:

 I recommend a Lower Girdle Facet (LGF) length between 75 – 78% because that tends to produce broad-spectrum sparkle.
-Which means that the sparkle should be larger in size and be bolder, brighter, and more vivid.
+That means that the sparkle will be larger in size, bolder, brighter, and more vivid.

-Round brilliant cut diamonds with lower girdle facets in the range of 80-82% tend to produce pin-fire sparkle which is smaller and less intense.
-The problem with pin-fire type sparkle is that our human eyes tend to experience difficulty dispersing smaller flashes of white light into colored light / sparkle.
-Thus, diamonds that exhibit pin-fire type sparkle are likely to appear to be more brilliant (white sparkle) than exhibit a virtual balance of brilliance and dispersion (colored sparkle).
+Round brilliant cut diamonds with lower girdle facets in the range of 80-82% tend to produce pin-fire type sparkle.
+That means that the sparkle factor is likely to be smaller and less intense.
+The problem with pin-fire type sparkle is that our human eyes have difficulty dispersing smaller flashes of white light into colored light / sparkle.

-You might have noticed a gap between the range of 75 – 78% and 80 – 82% where 79% should be.
-That’s kind of the critical tipping point where the type of sparkle being created by the diamond might go either way.
-Which might make it seem like a good middle ground.
-I suppose that it is if you don’t know what type of sparkle you prefer.
+Consequently, you might be aware of the a gap between the ranges of 75 – 78% and 80 – 82%.
+Specifically, the one where 79% should be on the scale of preference.
+As a matter of fact, I consider that to be the critical tipping point where the type of sparkle might go either way.
+Depending on your viewpoint, that might make it seem like a good middle ground.
+Of course, that depends on whether you know the type of sparkle you prefer.